 As part of the committee orchestrating this effort of camping in the wilderness with the kids, you will need to plan what to pack, the location of the campsite, research activities to keep the kids entertained and organize the right gear for a memorable camping excursion with the little ones.

-Here is a list of a few simple camping with kids hacks to keep in mind before heading into your adventure that can make a big difference in keeping everybody safe versus ruining a trip with an injury or illness.
+Here is a list of a few simple camping with kids hacks to keep in mind before heading into your adventure with an RV Rental that can make a big difference in keeping everybody safe versus ruining a trip with an injury or illness.

 Find the best approach to camp — Maybe a comfy RV?